by Michelle Riess

 * MEMORIES OF WHISPERS & HUSHED CONVERSATIONS *

 While you were growing up, do you recall whispers and hushed conversations happening around you?
 Did you ever get the feeling that some of those conversations were about you?
 I definitely did.
 Over the years, there were a number of conversations, some quite heated, between my [adoptive] mother and her mother (she lived with us.)
-Those discussions always went silent as soon as I appeared.
+Those discussions usually went silent as soon as I appeared.
 I don’t know what those conversations were about, but I suspect that at least some of them could have been about the adoption, and/or their dishonesty to me.
 I find it difficult to believe that my [adoptive] grandmother, who I felt close to, would have been okay with them keeping that information from me.
 I also remember one incident from my youth that I now know was directly related to the adoption.
 We were at my [adoptive] father’s brother’s house.
-Some of my [adoptive] father’s cousins were there with their families as well.
-One of his cousins communicated something to me about my [adoptive] parents and somehow indicated they weren’t my real parents.
+Some of my [adoptive] father’s cousins were there as well.
+One of his younger cousins communicated something to me about my [adoptive] parents and somehow indicated they weren’t my real parents.
 I don’t remember exactly what he said, but I absolutely remember everyone’s reaction to it.
 My [adoptive] mother was immediately on top of me telling me not to listen to him and scolding him for lying (of course, he wasn’t!)
 His parents began signing to him (he is deaf) and they looked very upset, too.
-I remember my [adoptive] mother telling me later how this particular cousin was “special” and that he didn’t know what he was talking about because he was “not all there.”
+I remember my [adoptive] mother telling me later how this particular cousin didn’t know what he was talking about because he was “not all there.”
 Rather than be truthful with me, she went on to grossly exaggerate his intellectual abilities as an excuse for why he would say something like that.
 The worst part is I was trained to believe her lies but not his honesty… That is messed up.
 If you think others in your family have been whispering about you behind your back since your childhood, or remember someone saying something strange about your origins, it might be a clue that you need to investigate.

 * DOCUMENTS OR LETTERS MENTIONING AN ADOPTION *